-This awning was bought and was subsequently installed on the van when it was purchased new in 1990 by the original owner.
+This awning was bought by the original owner and installed on the van when it was purchased new in 1990.
+Manuals and such for this awning are on the

 Specifications: